john-hawkins/projit/README.md

 ## Usage

-You can use this application multiple ways
+You can use this application in multiple ways

 Use the runner: